ThinkDataEd/curriculum/docs/unit3/essential.md

 Practicing data collection prior to implementation allows optimization of a Participatory Sensing Campaign.

 ###**<u>[Lesson 20: Online Data-ing](lesson20.md)</u>**
-Stretching the conception of data involves seeing that many web pages present information that can be turned into data.
+We stretch students' conception of data, to help them see that many web pages present information that can be turned into data.

 ###**<u>[Lesson 21: Learning to Love XML](lesson21.md)</u>**
 XML is a programming language that we use with our campaigns.
 We create basic XML "tags" in the